GoRansom PoC ransomware removal instructions

-GoRansom PoC is a malicious program that is classified as ransomware.
+Discovered by GrujaRS, GoRansom PoC is a malicious program classified as ransomware.
 Typically, programs of this type prevent victims from accessing their files by encrypting them with strong encryption algorithms.
-In order to be able to access them, victims must pay a ransom/purchase a decryption tool from cyber criminals who designed the program.
-However, this ransomware is different because GoRansom PoC developers do not demand to be paid.
-It encrypts files, renames them by adding the ".gore" extension (for example, it renames "1.jpg" to "1.jpg.gore", and so on), and creates a text file named "GoRansom.txt".
-This ransomware-type program was discovered by GrujaRS.
+To regain access, victims must pay a ransom (purchase a decryption tool) from the cyber criminals who designed the program.
+In fact, this ransomware differs, since GoRansom PoC developers do not demand to be paid.
+It encrypts files, renames them by adding the ".gore" extension (for example, "1.jpg" becomes "1.jpg.gore"), and creates a text file named "GoRansom.txt".

-As stated in the "GoRansom.txt" text file, decryption key that supposed to unlock files is hardcoded in the binary and there are only 255 possible keys.
-It is unknown what exactly these cyber criminals mean by that, but it seems that they suggest victims to try to decrypt files by themselves.
-It is very likely that they launched this ransomware only to test it.
-Unfortunately, they might launch an upgraded version and force victims to pay them a ransom.
-Either way, it is worth mentioning that cyber criminals/ransomware developers should not be trusted, quite often they do not provide decryption tools or/and keys even if all their demands are met.
-Another problem is that mot ransomware-type programs are designed to perform encryptions that are uncrackable.
-In other words, the only way to decrypt files usually is to use a tool that can be provided only by cyber criminals who designed ransomware.
-In most cases the only free way to recover files without having to pay any money or contact cyber criminals is to restore them from a created (existing) backup.
+The "GoRansom.txt" text file states that the decryption key that can supposedly unlock files is "hardcoded in the binary" and there are only 255 possible keys.
+It is unknown exactly what cyber criminals mean by this statement, however, it seems that they suggest victims try to decrypt files manually.
+It is likely that they launched this ransomware simply to test it.
+Unfortunately, they might launch an upgraded version and force victims to pay a ransom.
+In any case, cyber criminals/ransomware developers should never be trusted, since they often provide no decryption tools and/or keys even if their demands are met.
+Furthermore, most ransomware-type programs perform encryptions that are uncrackable.
+Therefore, the only way to decrypt files is to use a tool held only by the cyber criminals who designed ransomware.
+In most cases, the only free way to recover files without having to pay ransoms or contact cyber criminals is to restore them from an existing backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many ransomware-type programs out there, a couple of examples are StuardRitchi, encryptedRSA and WannaCash.
-Typically, these programs share two main similarities: they are designed to encrypt data and make sure that victims could not access their files unless they buy a tool or/and key from cyber criminals.
-Two main and most common differences are price of decryption and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt data.
-Most of the times the only people who have the right tools/keys are ransomware developers and it is impossible to decrypt files without their help, unless ransomware is not finished/contains bugs, flaws, etc. In order to be able to avoid possible data and/or financial loss caused using ransomware we advise to always have data backed up and store it on a remote server or unplugged storage device.
+There are many ransomware-type programs online.
+Some examples are StuardRitchi, encryptedRSA, and WannaCash.
+Typically, these programs share two similarities: they encrypt data and ensure that victims cannot access their files unless they purchase a tool/key from cyber criminals.
+Common differences are cost of decryption and cryptographic algorithm (symmetric or asymmetric) used to encrypt data.
+Only the ransomware developers have tools/keys and it is impossible to decrypt files without their help, unless the ransomware is incomplete or contains bugs/flaws, etc. To avoid possible data and/or financial loss caused by ransomware, have your data backed up and store it on a remote server or unplugged storage device.

 How did ransomware infect my computer?